Connor scores twice for Jets, Blackhawks drop 8th straight

+Connor nearly had another goal late in the second period when Chicago goalie Cam Ward made an arcing glove grab.
+He had other opportunities, too.

+"Yeah, that was tough," Connor said of missing out on the hat trick.
+"But played a good game, full team effort from top to bottom."

-Mark Scheifele and Tyler Myers each had a goal and assist, Mathieu Perreault scored and Brandon Tanev added an empty-net goal for Winnipeg (19-9-2).
+Mark Scheifele and Tyler Myers each had a goal and assist, Mathieu Perreault scored and Brandon Tanev added an empty-net goal for Winnipeg.
 Dustin Byfuglien had three assists.

 Laurent Brossoit played his eighth game (seventh start) for the Jets and made 32 saves.

 Dylan Strome, Dominik Kahun and Alex DeBrincat scored for Chicago.
-Patrick Kane added a pair of assists.
+Patrick Kane added a pair of assists and Ward stopped 28 shots,

+"He was amazing for us," Kane said of Ward.
+"He had so many big saves, kept us in the hockey game, gave us a chance to win even when you're down 4-0.
+So, yeah, we feel like we left him out to dry obviously, which isn't fair."

-Cam Ward stopped 28 shots for the Blackhawks (9-18-5), who also lost eight straight earlier this season, although two were in overtime.
+The Blackhawks also lost eight straight earlier this season, although two were in overtime.
 The current slump is all in regulation time.

+"If I had it (a reason) I would have fixed it already," said Chicago head coach Jeremy Colliton, who replaced the fired Joel Quenneville on Nov.
+6.

+"Compete harder early on.
+I thought we were late to almost every situation in the first period and they have a really good team.
+They pressure hard and they make a lot of plays.
+They play like men out there and we just couldn't match it in the beginning and we paid a price for it."

 Winnipeg led 3-0 after the first period, but Chicago came back to make it 4-3 early in the third.